romeerez/orchid-orm/docs/src/guide/migration-writing.md

 ## addForeignKey, dropForeignKey

+[//]: # 'has JSDoc'

 Add a foreign key to a table on migrating, and remove it on rollback.

 `dropForeignKey` takes the same arguments, removes the foreign key on migrate, and adds it on rollback.

+Arguments:

+- table name
+- column names in the table
+- other table name
+- column names in the other table
+- options:
+  - `name`: constraint name
+  - `match`: 'FULL', 'PARTIAL', or 'SIMPLE'
+  - `onUpdate` and `onDelete`: 'NO ACTION', 'RESTRICT', 'CASCADE', 'SET NULL', or 'SET DEFAULT'

 The first argument is the table name, other arguments are the same as in [composite foreign key](#composite-foreign-key).